pestphp/docs/configuring-tests.md

 ---
-title: Configuring Pest
+title: Configuring Tests
 description: The `Pest.php` file is a configuration file that is used to define your test suite setup.
 ---

-# Configuring Pest
+# Configuring Tests

 The `Pest.php` file is a configuration file that is used to define your test suite setup.
 This file is located in the `tests` directory of your project and is automatically loaded by Pest when you run your tests.
 Although you can define [Global Hooks](/docs/global-hooks) or [Custom Expectations](/docs/custom-expectations) within this file, its primary purpose is to specify the base test class utilized in your test suite.